 1. Complete and sign the SF-424 as indicated above.
-2. Complete this Local Buyout and Acquisition application.
+2. Complete this Infrastructure application.
+Be thorough to ensure prompt review.
 3. AUDIT: If applicable, provide the most recent Single Audit in accordance with 2 CFR Part 200, Subchapter F. Texas General Land Office (GLO) - Community Development and Revitalization (CDR) Staff will review single audit requirements for applicable recipients, who have open contracts with GLO.
 4. ANNUAL FINANCIAL STATEMENTS: Provide the most recent financial statement prepared in accordance with 2 CFR 200.510.
 Include a schedule of expenditures and schedule of findings and questioned costs.
-5. KEY STAFF: Provide the names and contact information for staff that will provide local oversight of the application, the potential contract, and all applicable requirements.
+5. KEY STAFF: Provide the names and contact information for key staff, and their qualifications, that will be working on the proposed project if awarded, along with who will provide local oversight of the application, the potential contract, and all applicable requirements.
 6. Provide LOCAL PROCUREMENT POLICIES AND PROCEDURES along with other required documentation.